English as an Additional Language

 The Ellen Wilkinson School for Girls celebrates its linguistic diversity.
-Around 60 languages are used by pupils in the school.
+Over 55 languages are used by pupils in the school.
 After English, Arabic is most commonly used.

 We define bilingualism as when a pupil uses a language other than English to communicate with others.